 What's more comforting than a piping hot bowl of Creamy Chicken Noodle Soup?
 It's cozy, hearty and satisfying.
 When it seems like cold weather will never end, this is the soup you'll want to make time and time again.
 One bowl and you'll be a believer!

 I've heard it said that chicken noodle soup has healing properties.
 At least that's what Granny Tag always told me when she ladled a big scoop of the creamy goodness into my bowl.
-There's something to be said for a recipe that brings back sweet memories the moment its aroma fills the air.
+There's no condensed soup, preservatives, or 'cream of chicken soup' in this dish!

 Start with fresh, wholesome veggies, then add broth, spices, noodles and cream.